This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Why Won’t My Charcoal Grill Get Hot?
 Top Reasons

-Here are a couple of the most common reasons that you might not be able to get your coals up to temperature:
+Here are 3 the most common reasons that you might not be able to get your coals up to temperature:

 Your Grill Isn’t Clean